The arts of Bangladesh

 Sports and recreation

 During the 20th century, football (soccer) emerged as the preeminent sport in Bangladesh.
 Field hockey, cricket, tennis, badminton, and wrestling also are popular.
 Bangladesh made its Olympic debut at the 1984 Summer Games in Los Angeles.
-Indigenous games of the “touch-and-run” type, however, remain among the favourites of children and youths.
+Indigenous games of the “touch-and-run” type, however, remain among the favorites of children and youths.
 One such game, called kabadi, requires each of two teams in turn to send out a player to raid the other’s territory.
 The raider must, while chanting, touch as many opposing players as he can without taking a breath.
 Kite flying is another traditional pastime enjoyed by young and old alike.
 The making of elaborate kites from cloth or paper is a distinctive form of visual art as well.

 Media and publishing